PhaethonPsychis/PhaethonPsychis/README.md

 ### Hi there 👋
-<br>I am Phaethon Psychis a passionate founder.
-I explore the Metaverse in the discourse of Architecture, Urban Design, Decentralized Public Policy Platforms.
-I want to help the citizens of the world to have fair access to growth and funding mechanisms.
-In more simple terms I build technologies to allow people to find a job and put food on the table while helping society to advance.</br>
-<br>Before you ask: My surname Psychis arrives from the Greek work Psyche that means soul.
-A direct translation of my surname in English is "soulman".
-Phaethon the Soulman.
-I like Psychis pronounced Saikeez.
-It has character and helps breake the ice.Many people ask me if I am psychic.
-Not yet</br>
+<br>Phaethon Psychis is a person who likes to explore different aspects of the world, especially in terms of architecture and design.
+He also believes that everyone should have an equal chance to succeed in life, and so he creates technology that can help people find employment and support themselves and their families.</br>
+<br>We are currently working tp create a version of the metaverse using blockchain technologies</br>
+<br>My surname is Psychis, which comes from the Greek word for "soul."
+Many people ask if I am psychic, and the answer is no.</br>

 <!--
 **PhaethonPsychis/PhaethonPsychis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.